 Several items listed below (like the chef’s knife) are absolutely essential, and a few others are just handy/fun to have (like the julienne peeler and ice cream maker).
 Let’s talk about them!

-Update: I now have a complete list of my kitchen equipment (small appliances, cookware and more) on a brand new page: Shop My Healthy Kitchen!
+Update: I now have a complete list of my kitchen equipment (small appliances, cookware and more) on a brand new page: Healthy Kitchen Essentials!

 Head’s up: These links are affiliate links, which means I’d receive a small portion of your purchase if you click through and buy something.
 I’d appreciate it if you do!
 I’ve included current prices for these items for your shopping convenience.
 Prices fluctuate, so please consider them approximate.